 ACoAs: For those of us who grew up with physical or sexual abuse, &/ or others kinds of verbal & emotional cruelty – snide remarks, making fun of, insulting, dismissing…. most of us will do anything to not be like ‘them’.

 Even as kids we figured that if we could just be a good enough “good-girl or boy” we could tame the troll (us), to get the love & safety every kid craves.
-But no matter how hard we tried, we never succeeded in assuaging the beast (them), nor feeling truly safe.
+But no matter how hard we tried, we never succeeded in assuaging the beast (them), never feeling truly safe.

 CHART – a shorthand way to look at the range of possibilities – from the most frightening (chaotic) to the safest kind of parenting.
 For most of us it wasn’t just one parent causing all the problems, but some combination of many adults we were stuck with.(“Parenting styles”)

 No matter what personality we were born with, all children need stability, to have a reliable base from with to experiment, learn & risk as they explore themselves & all the newness of the world.
-SO – living in chaos is terrifying.

 Re.
 US – ACoAs BELIEVE THAT: